HDFGroup/hdf-rest-api/Hypermedia.rst

       ]
     }

-This enables clients to "explore" the api without detailed knowledge of the API.
+This enables clients to "explore" the API without detailed knowledge of it.

-This is the list of relations used in h5serv:
+This is the list of relations used in HDF Kita:

  * attributes - the attributes of the resource
- * data - the resources data (used for datasets)
+ * data - the resource's data (used for datasets)
  * database - the collection of all datasets in the domain
  * groupbase - the collection of all groups in the domain
  * home - the domain the resource is a member of